Trump Wages War on American Cities As DOD Gets a Makeover | Michael Grunwald

 sorry, but

+it's great.
 Eating local is fine.

+And knowing your farmer, that's wonderful.
 But what really matters from a climate and environmental perspective is sort of what you're eating and how it's grown,

+how efficiently it's grown, right?
 We're on track to deforest another dozen Californias worth of land by 2050.
+And grass-fed beef, for one thing, it's beef.

 So it's, you know, it's already a huge climate and land use problem.
+But it's actually worse than

-factory-farmed beef because, you know, first of all, it's like less efficient, but it's also, it takes them longer to get to slaughter weight.
+first of all, it's like less efficient, but it's also, it takes them longer to get to slaughter weight, so they're alive to burp and fart methane for longer.

 And we're going to have to be more efficient.
+See, you said fart, they laughed.

-We're going going to have to be.
+We're going to have to be,

+and this is somewhat controversial.
 We actually have to be more efficient with the land we use for the calories that we make.

+That's right, we're going to have to make more food with less land and fewer emissions, right?
 Because if you're making less food per acre, you're going to need more acres to make food.

 And that just means more deforestation, more wetland destruction.

-I think people think, you know, because Michael Pollan's a really great writer, and, you know, and we've all seen that, you know, we want to treat our soil with love and the, you know, these farms where the animals have names instead of numbers, that this is kind of good farming, and that the real environmental disaster was when we intensified it and sort of drenched it in chemicals and
+I think people think, you know, because Michael Pollan's a really great writer and, you know, and we've all seen that, you know, we want to treat our soil with love and these farms where the animals have names instead of numbers, that this is kind of good farming and that the real environmental disaster was when we intensified it and sort of drenched it in chemicals and, you know, and started treating animals badly and there are a lot of bad things about these and about industrial agriculture the way they treat animals the way they treat humans the you know they use too many antibiotics their politics usually suck yeah but but look factories are really good at manufacturing lots of stuff and the real environmental disaster was the transformation of nature into those nice Michael Pollen farms right that's when we lost the biodiversity yeah that's when we lost the carbon and and so we are are going to need

 And it doesn't mean it has to be factory farms, but if we have factory farms, we'd like to have them do it with less mess.

 And if we're going to have the nice organic farms, they're going to have to make more food per acre.
+And we need more food coming up.

 We need lots more food.

-You know a couple years ago I was alone in the woods of Pennsylvania and I ate some mushrooms and
+You know, a couple years ago, I was alone in the woods of Pennsylvania and I ate some mushrooms.
+And

 I found myself

-And I was literally like, holy shit, a f ⁇ ing tree, man.
+touching these trees, feeling the trees, and it felt so powerful and it felt so magical.
+And I was literally like, holy shit, a fing tree, man.

 They're amazing.

+For years, I was like, I was just tripping.
 But I read your book and I'm going, no, I wasn't tripping.

 Trees are the answer.